SaraBlalockNg/sarablalockng.github.io/teaching/gramle.md

 SAVIR_1
 ```

 None of those seem right to me.
 But it looks like of these options, the realest word is 'severe' so I'll try that.
-In hindsight it was stupid phonotactically based on English conventions to put the [i] before the rhotic.

   My second guess is
   ```diff